KrauseFx/krausefx.com/_posts/2018-12-30-continuous-delivery-for-your-profile-picture.md

 After a while, I didn't like the fact that the profile picture isn't updated at all, but also I wanted to follow Ryan's advice.
 The solution?

-**Let's take the exact same picture again**, same t-shirt, same light, same background, and same pose:
+**Let's take the exact same photo again**, same shirt, same light, same background, and same pose:

   <img src="/assets/posts/profilePictures/FelixKrause2016.jpg" width="100" alt="Felix Krause in 2016" />
 <p style="margin-top: -10px; margin-bottom: 0px"><small style="margin-left: 35px;">2016</small></p>